 For upcoming races, Bally Bet lists the horses’ recent performances, with the latest result furthest to the right, so you get an idea of how they might perform in their next race.
 For example, a form line that reads 1201 shows that won a race then finished second, failed to place after that and won again most recently.

 Being able to recognise patterns in form will come in handy here.
-Consistent placings like 2323 suggest a horse’s reliability, whereas erratic forms such as 1005 suggest unpredictability, for example.
+Form that reads 2323 highlight consistency and reliability, but erratic forms such as 1005 indicate unpredictability.

 Specific horses specialise in specific distances.
 Previous performances provide crucial insight, and a horse with multiple wins at six furlongs likely looks better suited to that distance than a newcomer.

-Ground conditions can dramatically affect performance, with some horses excelling on firm ground and others preferring softer conditions underfoot.
-Again, check previous win history to spot patterns.
+The ground conditions at the venue of the race can have a dramatic effect on the performance of the runners, with some doing well on firm ground and others preferring softer conditions.
+Again, check horses’ previous win history to spot any patterns.

 Racecourses vary significantly when it comes to layouts, undulations, directions and bends, with Epsom and Ascot being notably irregular tracks.
 Where possible, see how a horse has fared when running on similar tracks and how they’ve dealt with the demands they come with.